 For example, our publishing partner Cabot Wealth Network appeals to investors of all kinds.
 Most investors know that in order to make money in the market, you need to diversify your portfolio.
 So someone who subscribes to their Cabot Growth Investor may also be interested in Cabot Dividend Investor, and surely they’re interested in their Cabot Stock of the Week.

-So for this type of investor, they offer Cabot Prime, an all-for-one priced product which includes ten of their premium advisories.
-Each usually sells for anywhere from $297 to $997 each per year, but Cabot sells Cabot Prime for $197 per month.
-And to promote it, they tell their subscribers that they get all ten advisories for “free.”
+So for this type of investor, they offer Cabot Prime, an all-for-one priced product which includes 11 of their premium advisories.
+Each usually sells for anywhere from $297 to $997 each per year, but Cabot sells Cabot Prime for $297 per month.
+And to promote it, they tell their subscribers that they get all ten advisories for “free” as a benefit of joining.
 They also receive a load of extras like special access to an exclusive annual Wealth Summit, a dedicated investor relations representative, and access to their editorial team to ask for recommendations.

 Three ways to turn buyers into subscribers

 Cabot has clearly learned how to turn single-product buyers into much more profitable subscribers.
 After all, Cabot’s advisories and services are digital, so it doesn’t cost more money to deliver additional investing newsletters to the subscriber.
 To succeed at this subscription strategy you need to offer three things: inclusivity, curation, and levels.

 You want to be able to tell the customer that they can sample all the products you have.
 In the print world, this would be cost-prohibitive, but online you can sell one newsletter or you can sell ten newsletters and they will offer you different profit levels but at the same cost to you.